 You're hungry all the time.
-The DASH Diet, Volumetrics, Paleo and low carb offer alternatives to calorie counting.
-Rather, you eat until you are satisfied from specific types of foods that offer bulk and fewer calories.
+Volumetrics, Paleo and low carb offer alternatives to calorie counting: You just eat until you are satisfied from specific types of foods that offer bulk and fewer calories.

 You are gluten or dairy intolerant.
 Most diets can be tweaked to exclude gluten, but several -- most notably low carb and Paleo -- do not allow any gluten-containing items in their guidelines, which may help you avoid accidentally ingesting something that doesn't agree with you.

 You don't want to exclude certain food groups.
 Avoid low carb and Paleo as they ban popular foods like pasta, bread and most (or all) dairy, as well as vegetarian and vegan diets that ban meat and/or other animal products.
 Instead, focus on programs like Weight Watchers, DASH and Volumetrics, which assign values to food to keep the calorie count down and he satiety level up, but don't forbid anything.

 You are an emotional eater.
 If your stomach is ruled by your emotions, you'll want to look for a plan, like Weight Watchers or Jenny Craig, with a strong support component.
 Counselors are on hand virtually 24/7 to talk you off the binging ledge.